trufflesuite/truffle/packages/dashboard-hardhat-plugin/README.md

 ## Setup

-This extension assumes you have Truffle installed (either globally or in a local project context).
+This plugin assumes you have Truffle installed (either globally or in a local project context).
 If not, you can install it with `npm i -g truffle`.
 Beyond this you'll be able to start Truffle Dashboard with `truffle dashboard`.
 For reference, more information on using the Truffle Dashboard can be found